Advantages & Disadvantages of MS Access

 MS Access has a multi-user feature that allows you to share your database with up to 40 people at the same time.
 So, all the users you share your database can edit and make changes.
 The newer versions also allow you to create a Web Application that allows users to edit and change certain aspects of the same database using a web browser.

 8. Automate Actions

-You can use MS Access when you want to automate frequently performed actions with Macros and point-and-click options.
-MS Access reports let you summarize data in printed or electronic form.
+You can also use MS Access to automate frequently performed actions with Macros and point-and-click options.
+MS Access reports then lets you summarise data in printed or electronic form.